koala9013/Resume/Fengkai Liu_Resume.md

 Android senior engineer, June 2016 - Present

-- Designed an unique way to project the views of any app from an android device to multiple android or Windows devices.
+- Designed a cross-platform (Android, Windows and macOS) system for mirroring apps from android devices to other systems.
-- Developed a Windows client based on C++ and extract a cross-platform socket library can be used by both android  and windows.
+- Developed a C++ based Windows client used to project apps from android devices.
-- Refactor the constructure of Huawei Voice Assistant.
-Improved the speed of transmission and recognition by 40%.
+- Improve the transmission and recognition speed of Huawei Voice Assistant by 40% after the code refactoring.
-- Designed a new algorithm for Email in android to accelerate the loading speed by 70%.
+- Increased email loading speed in EMUI by 70% with a highly performance algorithm.
-- Built the prototype of HiVision (scan paintings, buildings or food calorie info) and HiAction (detect the content on the screen and capture specific items).
+- Built artifical intelligence prototype (HiVision & HiAction) for image recognition and information extraction.
-- Designed and developed a cross-platform system to mirror apps from android system to other platforms including windows, linux, IOS based on a new technique.
+- Participated in the development of Magic Live system released on the Honor Magic (first AI mobile phone in industry).

 #### BeWinner Technologies Co, Ltd.